 What you put in the video is as important as what you delete.
 Not every shot you take is meant to go into the final video.
 Editing is the very lifeline of a YouTube creator.
 To that end:

 - Do not show the same footage again and again.
 If you have 15 great shots of a new, hip café in town, you needn’t include them all.
 Pick the best 2 or 3 and edit the rest out.
 Repetition is the easiest way to lose the interest of the viewer.

 - Get rid of umm and ahh, segues from the topic to an unrelated one, and meanderings.
 The minute a viewer hears a long pause or boring monologue, their eyes will wander over to recommended videos.

 If you can afford it, then try a paid software like Final Cut Pro X. Kritika swears by it.
 If you don’t have the moolah, then a free editing tool like iMovie can do the deed too.

-But is it enough to jumpstart a YouTube creator career?
+But is it enough to jumpstart a beginner YouTube creator career?
 No. It takes a little bit more effort to make your YouTube channel.